dwd/Metre/CONFIGURING.md

 Domains are divided into two keys, which affect the defaults for each:

-* "remote" domains are those outside the security domain
+* `remote` domains are those outside the security domain
-* "local" domains are those inside the security domain
+* `local` domains are those inside the security domain

 ### Domain Key Names

 Domain key names are of three forms:

 * `any` is a special key describing the defaults.
-This must be a `remote` domain, and will provide defaults for some configuration, and act as a catch-all for any unmatched domain.
+This must be a `remote` domain, and will provide defaults for some configuration (noted below as "Inherits any"), and act as a catch-all for any unmatched domain.
+If `any` is unspecified, it will get created with the defaults for `remote` domains, except that `block` will be `true`.
 * Wildcards are of the form `*.{suffix}`.
 More complex wildcards are unsupported.
 The `*` matches one or more domain labels.
 * Specific domains, without wildcards, match only that domain.